jonathanreveille/jonathanreveille/README.md

-- 👋 Hi, I’m @jonathanreveille
+- 👋 Hi, I’m Jonathan
 - 👀 I’m interested in web application with Django Framework and Python
 - 💞️ I’m looking to collaborate with open source applications and web applications using the django framework
 - 📫 How to reach me, please find me on LinkedIn with private message to discuss together